 International MBA student finds Business is Personal support network far from home

-Current Full-Time MBA student Jeanette Uddoh, previously an innovation manager from Nigeria with a financial services background, is a standout example of how taking the leap to study internationally can have incredible rewards.
+Current Full-time MBA student Jeanette Uddoh, previously an entrepreneur from Nigeria with an analytics background, is a standout example of how taking the leap to study internationally can have incredible rewards.

-"My thoughts around MBA started in 2020 during the pandemic, which for me was an inflection point in my life.
-It was the year I found clarity in my career path.
+“My thoughts around MBA started in 2020 during the pandemic, which for me was an inflection point in my life.
 I had always wanted to pursue my MBA internationally, but I wasn’t quite sure when that would happen.
-I kept on postponing it or thinking 'I’ll do it this year, I’ll do it next year.'
-But the pandemic was the confirmation that I needed."
-Uddoh took the leap: "I said to myself, ‘Jeanette it’s time to do this’ and that was when I started looking into schools."
+I kept on postponing it or thinking ‘I’ll do it this year, I’ll do it next year.’
+But the pandemic was the confirmation that I needed.”
+Uddoh took the leap: “I was like, ‘Jeanette it’s time to do this’ and that was when I started looking into schools.”

-"ASU struck me because as I was doing my research I saw that it was the number one school in the US for innovation.
+“ASU struck me because as I was doing my research I saw that it was the number one in innovation.
 I am very passionate about innovation, so that was the icing on the cake for me — I applied and here I am."

 Question: What about your education/experience has been meaningful so far?

 Answer: I think the role of using data as a manager.
 Having an MBA propels you further in the lines of analytical thinking, critical thinking and those are the skills that I wanted to develop as a student.
-Attending classes on data analytics I remember one of our professor’s quotes becoming one of my favorites, it says “If you torture data long enough it will confess”, highlighting avoiding bias.
-Relating data to our marketing class where we discussed perception and the role of data in making informed decisions; I’m beginning to see more how applying data can help one make smarter decisions.
+Attending classes on data analytics I remember one of our professor’s quotes becoming one of my favorites, it says “If you torture data long enough it will confess.”
+And relating that to our marketing class where the professor mentioned perception and the role of data in making informed decisions; I’m beginning to see more how applying data can help you make smarter decisions.
 My experience has made me more self-aware of how I think about data and more conscious to be a data-driven manager.

 Q: How do faculty and classmate connections enhance your learning at W. P. Carey?